-These bacteria are harmful, and you should not drink it!
-Shake the juice with a lid and pour a little juice yields into a glass if packaged in a card box.
+These bacteria are harmful, and you should not drink them!
+Shake the juice with a lid and pour little juice yields into a glass is packaged in a card box.
 If you closely monitor for signs of mildew, also check the juice color.
-Keep away from drinking the orange juice if you notice any stigma.
+Keep away from drinking orange juice if you notice any stigma.

 Notice unpleasant odor.
 In general, orange juice contains a special and fresh aroma that most people like.
 Take the smell of your juice.
 If it smells sour like vinegar, it’s spoiled or too close.
 If you cannot feel the fresh citrus aroma, stay away.

 Also, you can feel some unusual taste if the juice deteriorates.
 I would recommend you drink after the preparation to feel the real taste of orange with maximum nutritional value.